List of Nickelodeon short films: Nickelodeon USA (acquired shorts)

-Watt the Devil

-A series of under 30-second shorts produced by the British-based King Rollo Films.
-Many shorts involve Watt the devil trying to do something but then hurting or humiliating himself.

 Muppet Beach Party

 The Muppets cover "Kokomo" and "Wipe Out" in two music videos which aired on Nickelodeon in the mid-1990s.

 Nick Jr. shorts

 Hocle and Stoty

 Hocle and Stoty is an American short-form children's television series originally airing on Nickelodeon as part of the Nick Jr. block.
 The series was created by David Rudman and Adam Rudman and uses puppetry.

 The series' production was documented in an art exhibit at the Art Center Highland Park in Highland Park, Illinois from 2010 until 2013.